 The previous link will direct you to details of the Passport/Guide highlighting the local historical landmarks and allows cyclists to record their progress with 27 stage stamps (shoe stories) along the specially developed route.

-Depart your accommodation and commence the first part of this Iconic tour to Clondra in Co Longford.
+Depart your accommodation and cycle the first part of this Iconic tour to Clondra in Co Longford.
 The Royal canal starts here in Richmond harbour.
-After a stop off for lunch continue on the traffic free Royal Canal.
-Continue on for a further 33km to the picturesque town of Abbeyshrule.
+After a stop off for lunch, continue on the traffic free Royal Canal for a further 33km to the picturesque town of Abbeyshrule.
 Voted Irelands tidiest town in 2012.
 The town boasts the beautiful waters of the river Inny & Royal Canal.

 Westmeath, Meath, Kildare 15 Shoe Stories

-Day 4 - Cycle from Abbeyshrule to Enfield - 67kms
+Day 4 - Cycle from Abbeyshrule to The Hill of The down - 55kms

 Depart Abbeyshrule and continue on the famine way greenway.
-A Stop off at Downs bridge at 35kms will bring you into Pewter Cafe for lunch.
+A Stop off in Mullingar (27km) is recommended with good quality restaurants and Cafe available.
 Continue on and enjoy the tranquil cycle through the heart of the Irish Midlands and experience the distances the famine walkers would have covered without proper food or clothing.
-Stop off in Enfield for your overnight stay.
+Stop off in the Hill of the Down for your overnight stay.

-Day 5 - Cycle from Enfield to Customs House Quay Dublin - 45kms
+Day 5 - Cycle from Hill of the Down to Maynooth - 31kms

 Single rates available on request.